Country Water Profile

 Why is agriculture so important in India’s water risk?

-Agriculture is central because it uses 90.4% of total water withdrawal in India.
-That makes irrigation one of the main forces shaping national water stress, especially where farming systems depend heavily on seasonal rainfall, irrigation demand, and groundwater support.
+Agriculture is central to India’s water risk because it accounts for 90.4% of total water withdrawals.
+This makes irrigation one of the main drivers of national water stress, especially in regions where farming depends on seasonal rainfall, groundwater, or large-scale irrigation systems.
+India’s water risk is therefore closely linked to food production, groundwater pressure, and the long-term sustainability of agricultural water use.

 Sources